Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Important lemmas

-In this section, we give a proof of Theorem \ref*{h-0-c}.
-For this, we first prove the following important lemmas.
-It is not difficult to see the vanishing cycle $\gamma_h$ can be represented by a closed orbit of system $V_h$ near the origin(we still denote this orbit by $\gamma_h$).
+In this section, we first prove the following important lemmas.
+It is not difficult to see the vanishing cycle $\gamma_h$ can be represented by a given closed orbit of system $V_h$ near the origin(we still denote this orbit by $\gamma_h$).

-\begin{lemma} If the origin is an isochronous center of system (\ref{H-C}), then every orbit of ${\mathrm i} V_h$ passing through a point on $\gamma_h$ is not closed. \end{lemma}
+\begin{lemma} If the origin is an isochronous center of system (\ref{H-C}), then every orbit of ${\mathrm i} V_h$ passing through a point on $\gamma_h$ is not closed for any $h$ sufficiently close to $0$. \end{lemma}